 What are you going to do about the state of school swimming?

 As a response to the findings of the 2014 Census we have developed the School Swimming Charter, a new initiative that aims to create a direct relationship between the national governing body for swimming and every primary school in England for the very first time.
 Through this we hope to provide a comprehensive package of support that will help primary schools to access the necessary knowledge and resources required to deliver high quality school swimming programmes.

 How will the School Swimming Charter increase the number of children able to swim 25 metres unaided?

-By signing up to the School Swimming Charter and working closely with the ASA we believe primary schools will be able to increase the impact of their lessons and therefore teach more children to swim and be confident in water.
-We also estimate that if primary schools commit to teaching the ASA’s recommended 25 hours of swimming lessons a year, around 200,000 additional children would leave primary school able to swim.
+By signing up to the School Swimming Charter and working closely with us we believe primary schools will be able to increase the impact of their lessons and therefore teach more children to swim and be confident in water.
+We also estimate that if primary schools commit to teaching the recommended 25 hours of swimming lessons a year, around 200,000 additional children would leave primary school able to swim.